-The College uses actuaries (Hymans Robertson LLP) to undertake an annual valuation of its share of the Strathclyde Pension Fund liability.
-The valuation at 31 July 2021 reduced the deficit on the College's share of this net pension liability from £6.894m at 31 July 2020 to £5.748m as at 31 July 2021. £2.127m of the net movement was an actuarial gain (out-with our control) which has been reflected through the SOCIE as an increase in our total comprehensive gain for the year.
+The College uses actuaries (Hymans Robertson LLP) to undertake an annual valuation of its share of the Strathclyde Pension Fund asset (liability in the previous year).
+The valuation at 31 July 2022 reduced the deficit on the College share of this net pension asset (2021 liability) from £5.748m liability at 31 July 2021 to £2.391m asset as at 31 July 2022. £9.403m of the net movement was an actuarial gain (outwith our control) which has been reflected through the SOCIE as an increase in our total comprehensive gain for the year.